ucscHexmap/compute/bin/README.txt

 Server operations:
     cd $HEXCALC
-    bin/start
-    bin/stop
-    bin/restart
+    bin/start (also restarts, there is no stop script)

 Or for server operations for protected ports:
     sudo $HEXCALC/bin/start
-    sudo $HEXCALC/bin/stop

 deployWww: make a tar file to update another installation

+installByDmccoll: extract from a tar file on the target installation by dmccoll

-installWww: extract from a tar file on the target installation
+installBySwat: extract from a tar file on the target installation by swat

 lint.sh: runs lint